alielw/APS-NGS-day1-PM/README.md

         cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Trimmed_files/60A.trimA_1.fastq.gz /fastdata/$USER/align/Trimmed_data
         cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Trimmed_files/60A.trimA_2.fastq.gz /fastdata/$USER/align/Trimmed_data

 * Make an executable script where you can specify the job requirements.
+I use `emacs` to edit files, but you can use `nano` if you prefer.

         cd /fastdata/$USER/align/Tophat/60A
         emacs Tophat_60A.sh